vrdmr/intro-to-python-functions/content/_index.md

 ---

-# Python Functions Extensions

-Application-level Python worker [extensions](https://docs.microsoft.com/en-us/azure/azure-functions/develop-python-worker-extensions?tabs=windows%2Cpypi) enable customers to add pre and post invocation logic to their function apps.

-The [OpenCensus Python Extensions](https://github.com/census-ecosystem/opencensus-python-extensions-azure/blob/main/extensions/functions/README.rst) can be leveraged to collect custom request and custom dependecy telemetry outside of bindings.

----

 # Dependency Isolation

 #### In Preview

 - **Prevent customer and worker library collision** - Configuring `PYTHON_ISOLATE_WORKER_DEPENDENCIES` to 1 in app settings
 - Used to prevent your application from referring worker's dependencies, and vice-versa.
+- Example libraries: protobuf

+---

+# Python Functions Extensions

+Application-level Python worker [extensions](https://docs.microsoft.com/en-us/azure/azure-functions/develop-python-worker-extensions?tabs=windows%2Cpypi) enable customers to add pre and post invocation logic to their function apps.

+The [OpenCensus Python Extensions](https://github.com/census-ecosystem/opencensus-python-extensions-azure/blob/main/extensions/functions/README.rst) can be leveraged to collect custom request and custom dependecy telemetry outside of bindings.

 ---